According to a survey by PwC, CFOs are searching for new supply chain options due to growing uncertainty on the global economic landscape.

 How can Vietnamese corporates and SMEs access credit?

-Velotrade started the operations in Ho Chi Minh five years ago.
-It has built a solid clientele within the international export community.
+We settled the operations in Ho Chi Minh five years ago.
+We built a solid clientele within the international export community.
 Today, the company has a programming and sales team that is more than fifteen strong.
-Velotrade is not only financing the invoices of local suppliers.
-It also has developed a steady flow of clients for its E-Commerce Finance service.

 As Internet commerce expands, an increasing number of Vietnamese manufacturers are selling online.
 They use eCommerce platforms such as Amazon and eBay to sell to overseas customers.

 Since services like Amazon Prime depend on next day delivery, large quantities of stock must be held in a warehouse close to the consumer.
 Consequently, suppliers need to ship goods well in advance of consumer purchase.
 Thus, creating significant cash flow difficulties for many manufacturing businesses in Vietnam.